 For more information on planning a trip to Grand Junction, visit the website.

 About Grand Junction (www.visitgrandjunction.com)

 Grand Junction is the largest city in Western Colorado, located at the junction of the Gunnison and Colorado Rivers, between Salt Lake City and Denver on Interstate 70.
 At an altitude of 4,586 feet, the city has warm summers and moderate spring, fall, and winter seasons, allowing for incredible year-round outdoor recreation adventures.
 Among Grand Junction's spectacular red cliffs and winding canyons are the 11,000-foot Grand Mesa, the world’s largest flat top mountain boasting over 300 lakes.
 The breathtaking 7,000-foot Colorado National Monument is also a must-see while visiting offering epic hiking and will inspire the photographer in you.
 Surrounded by an abundance of public lands, Grand Junction is also a mecca for hunting, fishing, dirt biking and ATV riding.
 Other attractions include three national scenic byways, rafting, boating, golfing, skiing, extensive public art displays, museums, and a vibrant downtown featuring creative culinary options, shopping, the Two Rivers Convention Center and the Avalon Theatre.
-The Grand Valley is known as Colorado’s Wine Country, featuring 23 wineries.
+The Grand Junction area is known as Colorado’s Wine Country, featuring 23 wineries.
 Visit Grand Junction is a department of the City of Grand Junction and is the official Destination Marketing Organization for the region.